Xtra-Computing/ThunderGP/README.md

 $ make app=pr all -j # make the host execution program and FPGA execution program for pagerank application.
 It takes time.
 $ ./host [bitfile] [graph name] #e.g., ./host_graph_fpga _x/link/int/graph_fpga.hw.xilinx_vcu1525_xdma_201830_1.xclbin wiki-talk
 ```
+Currently, ThunderGP supports four graph analytic applications, namely PR, SpMV, BFS and SSSP.
+The wanted application can be implemented by passing argument ```app=[the wanted application]``` to ``` make ``` command.
-Currently, our framework supports accelerating four graph analytic algorithms, and it can be selected by compile parameter ```app=xxx``` in the make command, bellowing table is for quick reference of this parameter
+The below table is for quick reference of this argument.

 | Parameter    | Accelerated algorithm  |
 |--------------|--------------|